Hello, this is Gaoraz 🙂

 Visual Studio Code - Code Editing.
 Redefined

-Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
-Visual Studio Code is free and availa...
+Visual Studio Code redefines AI-powered coding with GitHub Copilot for building and debugging modern web and cloud appli...

 After installing Microsoft VS Code, restart Windows.